I've always wanted to race.

 Then, because of a lack of funding, I had to hang up my helmet again.
 I went back to Ole Miss and finished my degree, then started to work in the journalism field before Martins Motorsports return to NASCAR in 2014.

 We ran nearly half the year in the NASCAR Nationwide series and had a season best 14th place finish at Talladega.
-Unfortunately we had to start and park a lot of the races because of lack of sponsorship, but it was still a tremendous experience.
+There were more downs than ups - we had to start and park a lot of the races because of lack of sponsorship, but it was still a tremendous experience both behind the wheel & as part of a business.

-I was able to put my driving skills to use in a different way in 2015, working as a racing instructor at Ron Fellows Performance Driving School at Spring Mountain, right outside Las Vegas, NV.
-I met some great people, some great friends, and was able to pass on my love of racing at the official driving school of Corvette.
+I put my driving skills to use in a different way in 2015, working as a racing instructor at Ron Fellows Performance Driving School at Spring Mountain, right outside Las Vegas, NV - a place I still work part time.
+For three years I've been able to pass on my love of racing at the official driving school of Corvette.
 Pretty neat.

-In 2016, I'm got another shot in my favorite series of all, the NASCAR Camping World Truck Series.
-It was an up & down year, and I chronicled the entire experience in my BLOG if you want to catch up.
+In 2016, we re-opened our family team for a full time effort in my favorite series of all, the NASCAR Camping World Truck Series.
+It was another tough, emotional year for myself, my family, and Martins Motorsports.
+I chronicled the entire experience in my BLOG if you want to catch up.

-2017 has been a strange year so far.
-I got an opportunity to drive for MDM Motorsports at Daytona, then Martins Motorsports shifted from Trucks to the Xfinity Series after our race at Atlanta.
-We missed our first race at Richmond, but I'm hopeful for the rest of the season.
+2017 was a year full of new opportunities. a strange year so far.
+I drove for MDM Motorsports at Daytona, then Martins Motorsports shifted from Trucks to the Xfinity Series after our race at Atlanta.
+Then I got an offer to drive for BJ McLeod's Xfinity Team on a partial schedule, while our team focused back on the truck series with Austin Wayne Self.

-I've always had to do more with less in racing, and I'm so thankful for all of your support throughout my career.
+I've always had to do more with less in racing, and I'm so thankful for all of your support.

 See you at the track,